Electronic Deposit Gateway

 Copyright Registration

 Please note that under copyright law, you automatically hold a copyright on your work.
-This is why we have you include a copyright page in your dissertation.
-Copyright registration provides important practical and legal benefits beyond those you already enjoy as the creator of an original work.
-Columbia’s Copyright Advisory Office provides extensive information about copyright issues; of particular interest is this page, which explains your rights as the author of a dissertation or of any other original work.
+We also require that you include a copyright page in your dissertation.
+Columbia Library provides extensive information about copyright issues; of particular interest is this page, which explains your rights as the author of a dissertation or of any other original work.

 Uploading Your Dissertation